scality/metalk8s/docs/operation/disaster_recovery/bootstrap_backup_restore.rst

          --cert /etc/kubernetes/pki/etcd/server.crt \
          member remove <etcd_id>

 #.
-Since multiple bootstrap nodes are not supported for the moment, remove
+Because multiple bootstrap nodes are not supported, remove the old
-   the old bootstrap node before performing the restoration by running the following commands from a working Node with ``master`` role:
+   bootstrap node before performing the restoration by running the following commands from a working node with a master role:

    .. code::